bufbuild/protobuf-es/MANUAL.md

 Descriptors describe Protobuf definitions.
 Every Protobuf compiler parses source files into descriptors, which are Protobuf messages themselves.
 You can find a deep dive into the model in [Buf's reference about descriptors][buf.build/descriptors].

-Let's use the compiler to create descriptors.
-The following command compiles all Protobuf files in the directory `proto`, and writes the message `google.protobuf.FileDescriptorSet` to the file `set.binpb`.
+The following command compiles all Protobuf files in the directory `proto`, and writes the descriptors to a file:

 ```shell
 buf build proto --output set.binpb
 ```

-The message `google.protobuf.FileDescriptorSet` is a [well-known type](#well-known-types).
-We can parse `set.binpb` like
+The written data is a Protobuf message - `google.protobuf.FileDescriptorSet` from the [well-known types](#well-known-types).
-this:
+We can parse it like this:

 ```typescript
 import { readFileSync } from "node:fs";